ascartabelli/lamb/README.md

 - **v0.53.1 - *2017/04/06***
   - **Fixed**: `hasKeyValue` was returning `true` for any existent property when searching for an `undefined` value
   - Updated object checking tests

-- **v0.53.0 - *2017/03/30***
-  - **API change**: unfilled placeholders in functions built with `asPartial` now assume an `undefined` value
-  - **API change**: `range` now converts to number its parameters and will return an empty array if the specified range is invalid
-  - **API change**: `difference` is now a binary function and returns a result without duplicates
-  - Changed the name of the property holding the library's version
-  - Added the possibility to use custom placeholders in partial application